fewlinesco/sparta-cli/README.md

 ## `sparta today`

-Downloads the exercises for today
+Downloads the exercises for the current day

 ```
 USAGE